Strange but True?

-Strange but True? is a British Paranormal documentary television show that aired on ITV for four seasons, from 21 May 1993 to 7 November 1997 and was hosted by Michael Aspel.
+Strange but True? is a Paranormal documentary television show that aired on ITV for four seasons, from 21 May 1993 to 7 November 1997 and was hosted by Michael Aspel.

 Premise

 The series explored a number of aspects of unexplained activity, from ghosts and poltergeists, to near-death experiences, vampires and aliens.
 The series involved filmed reconstructions of classic cases with actors and interviews with the original participants and researchers in each event.
 Story consultant for all episodes was paranormal researcher Jenny Randles.